 Leaving your home country to study abroad can be an exciting, but sometimes challenging experience.
 To make the most of your study experience, it’s important to build a support network that can help you navigate challenges and celebrate successes.
 In addition, staying connected can help reduce homesickness and make the transition easier.

-Consider reaching out to people who are from your home country in Canada, or sign up for on- and off-campus community groups.
+Consider reaching out to people who are from your home country in Navigating Canada New Rules, or sign up for on- and off-campus community groups.
 You can also find groups that cater to your cultural needs, like a group for people who speak your native language, or a group dedicated to preserving and celebrating local traditions.
 These networks can be great resources for information about student life in your city, as well as recommendations for restaurants and grocery stores that sell familiar foods.

 Networking can also help you adjust to the Canadian work culture, both from a cultural perspective and in terms of hiring practices.
 Reach out to friends and colleagues who are in your field of study, or attend networking events hosted by student services or professional organizations.
 You can also meet potential mentors at networking events or by joining sports or volunteer organizations.